jhouie/bling-sdk/README.md

 #### List all Categories:

+This will return an array of \Bling\Entities\Category instances

 ```php
 $categoryRepository->all();
 ```

 #### Get a Single Category

+This will return an instance of \Bling\Entities\Category

 ```php
 $categoryRepository->find('category_id');
 ```

 #### Create a Category

+This will return an instance of \Bling\Entities\Category

 ```php
 $categoryRepository->create([